ale-bena/Face-Blurring-Unet-Thesis/README.md

 Both implementation seem to perform weel but they still miss some faces, especially on images where the face is too big, when it is only half face or when there are multiple faces and some of them are small or low resolution.
 That said the mediapipe implementation has been chosen since it is an official implementation, even if the blocks of the architecture should be very similar between the two models.

+For further improvements a recommendation is to use a labeled dataset where there is an annotation file containing the boxes of the faces.
+It will be even better if the label are ellipses instead of boxes or if they can be converted to them with some processing.
+This last improvement will bring to a more clean and precise result, but for the scope of this research, and for time constraints, this type of process and dataset has been chosen.

 [Back to top](#table-of-contents)

 # Model architecture
 The model architecture is based on a simple unet structure, which is a convolutial network with a downsample(encoder) and an upsample(decoder) path.
 This type of path is common in image reconstruction or detection tasks.
 In specific the architecture od the model in analysis is a 3 layer encoder and 3 layer decoder architecture wirh the following filters: 32-64-128 for encoder, and opposite for the decoder.
 The bottleneck(deppest point of the network) has 256 filters.